Multiple Organ Dysfunction Syndrome in Sepsis Workup

 An indwelling urinary catheter used to monitor urinary output can serve as a marker for adequate renal perfusion and cardiac output.

-Patients in whom septic shock has developed require right-heart catheterization with a pulmonary artery (Swan-Ganz) catheter.
-This catheter provides an accurate assessment of the volume status of a patient who is in a septic state.
+Patients in whom septic shock associated with acute lung injury or right-sided heart failure require either right-heart catheterization with a pulmonary artery (Swan-Ganz) catheter or a transpulmonary thermodilution device (eg, PiCCO, Vigileo) to guide therapy.
+These catheters provide an assessment of the volume status of a patient who is in a septic state.
 Cardiac output measurements can be obtained.
-Furthermore, determination of mixed venous oxygenation is helpful in determining the status of tissue oxygenation.
+Furthermore, determination of mixed venous oxygenation from the pulmonary artery catheter is helpful in determining the status of tissue oxygenation.

 Most patients who are in a septic state experience respiratory distress secondary to severe sepsis or as a manifestation of septic shock.
 Pulmonary dysfunction of sepsis (ie, acute respiratory distress syndrome [ARDS]) also may occur.
 These patients need intubation and mechanical ventilation for optimum respiratory support.